Donate Join Us

 At last!
 I felt someone was on our side, someone was listening to our concerns.

 We then had to take Ross back to the unit with his carer along with the letter from this doctor.
 Ross was totally out of it the whole time; it took three of us to him out of the wheel chair into the car.
-Now again I ask myself why didn’t I just insist we go straight to A&E at the N&N?
+Now again I ask myself why didn’t I just insist we go straight to A&E at the hospital?

 We were then in the visitor room, after talking to the doctor, when Ross suddenly appeared in the waiting room, he was stuffing his face with sweets and the carer came in and said he had just woken up and had eaten loads of bags of crisps.
 He was giggling and acting very childlike shrugging his shoulders.
 He would not share his sweets stating ‘they are all mine’.
 His face looked strained.

-We were then told Ross was to be taken by ambulance to the A&E at the N&N with a carer who had to
+We were then told Ross was to be taken by ambulance to the A&E at the hospital with a carer who had to ‘guard’ him 24 hours a day when away from the Unit.
+We followed.

 In the A&E Ross was finally seen by neurologists, for the first time since he became unwell.
 They ordered a whole range of tests which showed he had a dangerously low sodium level and all medication was gradually reduced pending the results of further blood tests.
 Ross was constantly saying to me; “so I am in hospital, do you know why?”